 - The ballot paper(s) has an official stamp/barcode/watermark

-- Take the ballot paper to the voting booth and mark 'X' to the right of the candidate(s) or party(s) you wish to vote for
+- Take the ballot paper to the voting booth and mark 'X' in the box next to the candidate(s) or party(s) or choice you wish to vote for

-- Deposit your completed ballot paper in the ballot box
+- Put your completed ballot paper in the ballot box

 Why pencils are used to mark ballot papers in polling stations